mliebelt/pgn-viewer/plan.md

     blackFontColor  <color> the color of the a-h,1-8 characters on black fields

 Have a look at https://chess24.com/en/read/news/baku-gp-round-10-caruana-gelfand-are-back and see how they have done the boards.
 There are a lot of ideas implemented here:

 * Board is draggable (that means can be displayed in a separate window)
 * Switch between notation and meta-data
 * There are popups when you want to make a move, but there are variations.
 Very handy ...
+* tabular moves with comments inlined, looks nice.

 #### Generate PGN move from data (working)